wheelybird/luminary/README.md

 ## Multi-Factor Authentication

-LDAP User Manager includes comprehensive MFA support with LDAP-backed TOTP (Time-based One-Time Passwords):
+Luminary includes comprehensive MFA support with LDAP-backed TOTP (Time-based One-Time Passwords):

 - Users can self-enrol using QR codes with their authenticator apps
 - Administrators can enforce MFA for specific groups